Celestial-GeekStarLord/NeuraLens/README.md

 # First Prototype

-NeuraLens - AI Powered Solution App for Visually Impaired Individual
+NeuraLens - AI Powered Solution App for Visually Impaired Individual.
+This is experimental for wearable Hardware Raspberry Pi integration with Camera attached to glasses

 ## Getting Started